cado-security/product-help/docs/cado/investigate/timeline-search.md

 # What is the Timeline Tab?

-The **Timeline** tab in the Cado platform provides an advanced search interface that supports complex queries to help you filter and analyze investigation data efficiently.
+The **Timeline** tab in the / Forensic Acquisition and Investigation platform provides an advanced search interface that supports complex queries to help you filter and analyze investigation data efficiently.

 ### Faceted Search

-Cado enables you to filter search results using **facets**, such as event severity, associated usernames, files, or source/destination IP addresses.
+/ Forensic Acquisition and Investigation enables you to filter search results using **facets**, such as event severity, associated usernames, files, or source/destination IP addresses.

 ![Faceted Search](/img/faceted-search.png)